Quantization for uniform distributions on stretched Sierpi\'nski triangles: Introduction

 Let us now consider a set of three contractive similarity mappings $S_1, S_2, S_3$ on $\D R^2$, such that $S_1(x_1, x_2)=\frac 13 (x_1, x_2)$, $S_2(x_1, x_2)=\frac 13 (x_1, x_2)+\frac 23(1, 0)$, and $S_3(x_1, x_2)=\frac 13 (x_1, x_2)+ \frac 23(\frac 12, \frac {\sqrt{3}}{2})$ for all $(x_1, x_2) \in \D R^2$.
-The limit set of the iterated function system $\{S_i \}_{i=1}^3 $ is a version of the Sierpi\`nski gasket, which is constructed as follows: $(i)$ Start with an equilateral triangle; $(ii)$ delete the open middle third from each side of the triangle and join the end points of the adjacent sides to construct three smaller congruent equilateral triangles; $(iii)$ repeat step (ii) with each of the remaining smaller triangles.
+The limit set $S$ of the iterated function system $\{S_i \}_{i=1}^3 $ is a version of the Sierpi\`nski triangle, which is constructed as follows: $(i)$ Start with an equilateral triangle; $(ii)$ delete the open middle third from each side of the triangle and join the end points of the adjacent sides to construct three smaller congruent equilateral triangles; $(iii)$ repeat step (ii) with each of the remaining smaller triangles.
 At each step the new triangles appear as radiated from the center of the triangle in the previous step towards the vertices.
-In order to distinguish it from the classical Sierpi\`nski gasket we will call it the \tit{R-triangle} generated by the contractive mappings $S_1, S_2, S_3$.
-It is easy to see that the area and the circumference of a R-triangle are zero and it has Hausdorff dimension 1 (see also Section 4).
+In order to distinguish it from the classical Sierpi\`nski triangle we will call it the \tit{stretched Sierpi\`nski triangle}.
+It is easy to see that the area and the circumference of a stretched Sierpi\`nski triangle are zero and it has the Hausdorff dimension one (see also Section 4).
 Let $P=\frac 13\mathop{\sum}_{j=1}^3 P\circ S_j^{-1}$.
-Then, $P$ is a unique Borel probability measure on $\D R^2$ with support the R-triangle generated by $S_1, S_2, S_3$.
-We call it the \tit{R-measure}, or more specifically the \tit{R-measure} generated by $S_1, S_2$ and $S_3$.
-For this R-measure, in this paper, we determine the optimal sets of $n$-means and the $n$th quantization error.
-In addition, we show that the quantization dimension of the R-measure exists which is equal to one, and it coincides with the Hausdorff dimension of the R-triangle, the Hausdorff and packing dimensions of the R-measure, i.e., all these dimensions are equal to one.
-Moreover, we show that the $s$-dimensional quantization coefficient for $s=1$ of the R-measure does not exist.
+Then, $P$ is a unique Borel probability measure on $\D R^2$ with support the stretched Sierpi\`nski triangle generated by $S_1, S_2, S_3$.
+For this probability measure $P$, in this paper, we determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 2$.
+In Theorem~\ref{Th4}, we further show that although the quantization dimension exists, the quantization coefficient for the probability measure $P$ does not exist.